 The scissor lift raises and lowers workers and equipment, tools, or materials they will use, reducing the need to climb and carry heavy objects at height which poses a significant risk.

 For additional safety, the platform is surrounded by guardrails to help prevent falling and is provided with user manuals and safety stickers and decals for correct use.
+However, it is important to do a risk assessment before work at height projects and carry out daily checks to avoid unnecessary risk.

 Space-saving design